joaks1/au-bootcamp-git-intro/util/homework.md

-% Howework for exercise 9: Introduction to version control
+% Howework for Exercise 9: Introduction to version control
 %
-% June 8, 2017
+% June 6, 2019

 ---